Dronerecovery-dot-org/drone-recovery-site/_posts/2016-06-04-up-on-peterson-mountain.markdown

 <p><img src="https://s3.amazonaws.com/drone-recovery/peterson_blog1.jpg" alt="" width="100%" /></p>

-I don't know if you have dug for crystals, but it is gloriously hard work.
+I don't know if you have ever dug for crystals, but it is gloriously hard work.
 You have dig, dig, and dig, but you have to do it carefully, because if you are lucky, every couple inches you find some gems.
 Some are prettier than others, and many are not fully formed crystals like you'd expect.
 But with some hard work, you can find some serious gems.
 Just when you start feeling too tired to keep digging you find another, and another!
 It's enough to keep you going, fueled by some sort of gem fever.
 As you come across balls of mud and strangely shaped rocks, you realize with a little scraping and rubbing, some of them become well formed crystals — something that slows you down, forcing you to be more thoughtful with each shovelful of dirt.
 That thoughtfulness was omething we needed at this moment.

 <p><img src="https://s3.amazonaws.com/kinlane-productions/api-evangelist-site/blog/crystal-dig.png" alt="" width="100%" /></p>